1. Don’t buy the biggest backpack you can find.

 13. Doing nothing is insanely boring, even if you’re sitting on the beach.

 As much as people think sitting around all day with nothing to do is fun, it’s not.
 It’s absolutely boring and actually starts to drive you insane.
-You need to do something, weather it’s study, or create a travel blog, or pick up a new hobby based on your location.
+You need to do something, whether it’s study, or create a travel blog, or pick up a new hobby based on your location.
 But sitting around with nothing to do for extended periods of time is not all it’s cracked up to be.
-If you find nothing else to do volunteer somewhere, it will feel good for the soul and make you not feel so brain dead and useless.
+If you find nothing else to do volunteer somewhere, it will feel good for the soul and make you not feel so brain-dead and useless.

 14. People are generally nice.

 A lot of times we generalize the world as “scary” but it’s not as bad as it’s made out to be.
 I’ve meet some really nice people stopping them on the street to ask for directions, of course some people will walk by, but most are happy to help.
 I’ve trusted strangers enough to leave my laptop out in cafés when I’m going to the bathroom.
 The world isn’t evil; sometimes you just need to give people a chance.
-People also love to talk to you when they notice you’re accent in a foreign location.
+People also love to talk to you when they notice your accent in a foreign location.
 They like to hear your background and it’s surprisingly nice to talk to people who are interested in your life.
 You can have some of the best conversations with people you meet on the streets.

 15. It can be very lonely from time to time.

 There are days when you wonder if it’s all worth it.
 There are days you want to quit and not get on any of your other plane rides and just book a one-way flight home because you miss familiarity and your family and friends.
-There are times when you feel sad you’re missing out on everything back home and feel like everyone has forgot all about you.
+There are times when you feel sad you’re missing out on everything back home and feel like everyone has forgotten all about you.
 But then you have moments where you’re in total awe of the world or you meet someone and they feel like your soul friend.
 You have hard times, but the good times more than outweigh the bad and you’re reminded why you do what you do.
 Embrace the bad times, but also love the good times.

 16. Speed is not everything.

-You’ll burn yourself out and your bank out if you try to cram everything you want to do into a short window of time.
+You’ll burn yourself out and your bank account out if you try to cram everything you want to do into a short window of time.
 Instead of trying to hit four countries in a month period, only aim for two.
 Take your time exploring and really make the most of your trip.
 It will save you money and exhaustion from trying to jam it all into a tight window.

 17. You will need to go home.